gnolang/gno/docs/getting-started/using-gnokey.md

 - `HEIGHT:     3990` - the block number at which the transaction was executed at
 - `EVENTS:     []` - events emitted by the transaction, in this case, none

 Congratulations!
-You have just uploaded a pure package to the chain.
+You have just uploaded a pure package to your local chain.
+If you wish to upload the package to a remote testnet, make sure to switch out the `-chainid` & `-remote` values for the ones matching your desired testnet.
+Find a list of all networks in the [Network Configuration](../reference/network-config.md) section.

 ### `Call`

 You can call any exported function on the chain using the `call` message type.
 You can send a `Call` transaction with `gnokey` using the following command:

 ```bash